federicotdn/verb/README.md

 To actually send the HTTP request, use one of the `verb-send-request-on-point` commands.
 They are the following:
 - <kbd>C-c C-r C-r</kbd>: `verb-send-request-on-point-other-window-stay` sends the request and shows the response on a buffer in another window, but doesn't switch to that window.
 - <kbd>C-c C-r C-s</kbd>: `verb-send-request-on-point-other-window` sends the request, shows the response on a buffer in another window, and switches to it.
-- <kbd>C-c C-r C-f</kbd>: `verb-send-request-on-point-other-window-stay` sends the request, and shows the response on a buffer in the currently selected window.
+- <kbd>C-c C-r C-f</kbd>: `verb-send-request-on-point` sends the request, and shows the response on a buffer in the currently selected window.

 Request sending is asynchronous - you can do other stuff while Emacs waits for the server's response.
 If the response is taking too long to be received, a warning will be displayed in the minibuffer.
 You can modify this behaviour by modifying the `verb-show-timeout-warning` variable's value.